Was shutting down the economy the right choice?

 For President Trump, the stakes are very high.
 If he wins, he will be the Savior who rescued the nation from disaster.
 If he loses, he will lose everything, including his second term, the destruction of all his innovations, as well as his reputation.
 His legacy will be remembered as either victory or tragedy.

 For the American people, the stakes are even higher.
 Never before have we faced the near shutdown of the economy, even for a day, let alone a month.
 The closest we have come is the Great Depression, when things were so desperate that Russian communism was openly advocated.
 We don’t know if the damage will be permanent, overcome quickly, slowly, this year, or if it will take years to regain our momentum.

 What we have to remember, especially in this perilous time, is that we Americans have survived many other crises in our history.
 We have flourished throughout the ages no matter the obstacles.
 In fact, America’s history is the story of crises happening and crises overcome.

-We are seeing much of the same spirit of unity in the “war”, as was evidenced in WWII, as political opponents join forces (except the Governor of Michigan) with companies and whole industries to shore up scarce supplies and bring supply chains back home.
+We are seeing much of the same spirit of unity in this “war” as was evidenced in WWII, — political opponents join forces (except the Governor of Michigan) with companies and whole industries to shore up scarce supplies and bring supply chains back home.
 Likewise, stories of outstanding generosity and kindness on the part of individuals and local businesses are beginning to surface.
 This generation is proving that the American spirit of our forebears is still alive as we rally to save our country from disaster.

-The moral of the American story is that Americans can overcome every threat we have ever faced, and we will overcome this one – whichever way it goes!
+The moral of the American story is that Americans have overcome every threat we have ever faced, and we will overcome this one – whichever way it goes!